Victoria Park (Hartlepool): Location

 The ground is on Clarence Road, close to the town centre.
 This allows visitors access to a large range of pubs.
 The most popular pub for visiting fans is the Corner Flag, between the Cameron's Brewery Stand and the Rink End.
 The Victoria Suite is also at the ground but is for members only.
 The ground's location also makes parking easier as it is near several large car parks such as the Jackson's Landing and other retail parks.
 The ground is ½ mile from Hartlepool railway station.

 Victoria Park is located next door to Morrisons and is 0.7 miles from the Middleton Grange Shopping Centre.
 The ground is also located near the Hartlepool Marina which has an array of pubs and restaurants.

 There is some street parking available near the ground, as well as some paid car parks.

 Sponsorship deals

 The stadium was previously known as the Northern Gas and Power Stadium between August 2016 and June 2017.
 Additionally, the ground was called The Super 6 Stadium during the 2018–19 season for sponsorship reasons.
-From the 12 November 2021, Victoria Park will be known as the ‘Suit Direct Stadium’.
+On 12 November 2021, Victoria Park was renamed the ‘Suit Direct Stadium’.
 The stadium was named as the 'Prestige Group Stadium' for the 2024–25 season.